ZhenguoChen/Essays/Bootstrap_Overview.md

 ## Conclusion

 Bootstrap is a perfect boilerplate for web developer to start with.
 It is good for developers who just want a presentable website that can be built in an hour.
-There are so many thing you can do with Bootstrap, I only scratch the surface on the features Bootstrap provides.
-I just list some of the resources here for anyone who is interested.
+There are so many things you can do with Bootstrap, I only scratched the surface on the features Bootstrap provides.
+I list some of the resources here for anyone who is interested.

 * [Bootstrap 4 From Scratch With 5 Projects](https://www.udemy.com/bootstrap-4-from-scratch-with-5-projects/?siteID=my9IzLo0578-ZNndfh.f66bdj_oDmXDfdg&LSNPUBID=my9IzLo0578)